TheMaverickProgrammer/C-Python-like-Decorators/README.md

 With all the complexities at hand, this task non-trivial.

-Additionally, there's no nice syntax at hand for C++ to wrap a function around another at definition without the use of magic macros or mocs.
-We're left to wrap functions at run-time.
+Additionally, there's no nice syntax at hand for C++ to wrap a function around another at definition without the use of magic macros or mocs. ~~We're left to wrap functions at run-time.~~ Thanks to [robin-m](https://www.reddit.com/r/cpp/comments/cm2g4l/python_function_decorators_in_modern_c_without/evzkwtu/?context=3) for pointing out that decorators can be made at compile-time after all!

 This challenge took about 2 days plugged in and was a lot of fun.
 I learned a lot on the way and discovered something pretty useful.
 Thanks for reading!